ZhengdongWang/zhengdongwang.com/productivity.md

 {{ collison }}

 > To the extent that you enjoy working hard, do.
 Subject to that constraint, it's not clear that the returns to effort ever diminish substantially.
 If you're lucky enough to enjoy it a lot, be grateful and take full advantage!

+{{ murakami }}

+> Pain is inevitable.
+Suffering is optional.
+Say you’re running and you think, ‘Man, this hurts, I can’t take it anymore.
+The ‘hurt’ part is an unavoidable reality, but whether or not you can stand anymore is up to the runner himself.

+How Murakami convinced himself to put in the work,

+{{ murakami }}

+> I’m not a human.
+I’m a piece of machinery.
+I don’t need to feel a thing.
+Just forge on ahead.

 {{ weinberg }}